whisthq/whist/main-webserver/README.md

 ### Manual Testing

 Sometimes, it is helpful to manual test changes that don't neatly fit into the current unit testing / integration testing framework.
 For example, let's say you want to make sure you properly wrote a database filtering command using the SQLAlchemy ORM.
-THis section briefly describes different kinds of manual testing and how to do them.
+This section briefly describes different kinds of manual testing and how to do them.

 _Manual Testing - Database_